irsooti/mib-devfest/src/pages/venue.md

 ### By car 🚗

-Coming from Bologna/Bari: <a href="https://www.google.com/maps/dir/Casello+Pescara+Ovest-Chieti,+A14+-+Autostrada+Adriatica,+66020+Zona+Industriale+Val+Pescara+CH/Universit%C3%A0+degli+studi+%22G.d'Annunzio%22+sede+Pescara,+Viale+Pindaro,+Pescara,+PE/@42.4472504,14.2134643,15.33z/data=!4m14!4m13!1m5!1m1!1s0x1331aee889a2ae6d:0x17e789412e5f5b2a!2m2!1d14.1650968!2d42.396486!1m5!1m1!1s0x1331a74d5acdfbdf:0x4389fccd7763c874!2m2!1d14.2248392!2d42.45195!3e0?entry=ttu" target="_blank">from A14 motorway</a> take the exit Pescara Ovest-Chieti.
+Coming from Bologna/Bari: <a href="https://www.google.com/maps/dir/Casello+di+Chieti+Pescara+Ovest,+Ingresso+Autostrada+Adriatica,+66100+Zona+Industriale+Val+Pescara+CH/Aurum,+Largo+Gardone+Riviera,+65126+Pescara+PE/@42.4292868,14.1573239,13z/data=!3m1!4b1!4m14!4m13!1m5!1m1!1s0x1331aee889a2ae6d:0x17e789412e5f5b2a!2m2!1d14.165266!2d42.3957362!1m5!1m1!1s0x1331a6346d631a1d:0x70c4b786de6fa1e1!2m2!1d14.2357789!2d42.4539319!3e0?entry=ttu&g_ep=EgoyMDI0MTAwMi4xIKXMDSoASAFQAw%3D%3D" target="_blank">from A14 motorway</a> take the exit Pescara Ovest-Chieti.
 At the roundabout, take the 2nd exit onto Pescara, turn right onto the ramp to Pescara/Porto, merge onto E80 (Asse Attrezzato).
-Continue on Asse Attrezzato to the exit "Pescara Porta Nuova/Università".
-Take Via Lago di Campotosto and Viale Gabriele D'Annunzio to Viale Pindaro.
+At the end of E80, at the roundabout, take the 3rd exit and turn right on Via Bardet/Via Francesco Ferdinando D'Avalos.

 Coming from Rome: from A25 motorway, take the exit Chieti-Pescara and then follow E80 (Asse Attrezzato) freeway, direction Pescara.
-Continue on Asse Attrezzato to the exit "Pescara Porta Nuova/Università".
-Take Via Lago di Campotosto and Viale Gabriele D'Annunzio to Viale Pindaro.
+Continue on Asse Attrezzato until the end.
+At the roundabout, take the 3rd exit and turn right on Via Bardet/Via Francesco Ferdinando D'Avalos.